notgiven688/jitterphysics2/docfx/docs/documentation/bodies.md

 ## Kinematic bodies

-In Jitter kinematic bodies (`body.BodyType == BodyType.Kinematic`) are bodies which can have a velocity and therefore change their position.
+Kinematic bodies (`body.BodyType == BodyType.Kinematic`) can have a velocity and therefore change their position.
-They act similar to static bodies during collisions - their velocity is not changed when colliding with a regular body.
+They act similar to static bodies during collisions—their velocity is not changed when colliding with a regular body.
 They do take part in collision islands.

 > [!CAUTION]
 > **Kinematic bodies**